PAUSE THE GAS—work to replace with clean energy

 In July 2019, City Council conditionally approved the 2019 Integrated Resource Plan (IRP) and an energy portfolio with 93 MW of gas burning, 75 MW of battery storage, and projects for energy efficiency, demand response, and a solar-and-storage virtual power plant.
 City Council directed GWP to pursue more clean energy to reduce the need for gas.
 Council also asked for development of a plan for goals or methods to achieve 100% clean energy by 2030.
 GEC & Sierra Club penned a letter with recommendations for a path forward.

 Now, in 2022, the Grayson Repowering Project, based on the prior 2019 IRP energy mix, still has about 100 MW of gas equipment, in two alternative forms City Council will choose from: either 93 MW from 5 new internal combustion engine (ICE) units, or 101 MW from refurbishing two existing Grayson turbines.
-GWP did not do enough to find clean energy alternatives to gas in the 2 1/2 years since summer 2019.
-Glendale can do a lot more with clean energy.
-We may not need so much gas at Grayson.
+GWP did not do enough to find clean energy alternatives to gas in the 2 1/2 years since summer 2019 and has not accounted for the benefits of 72 MW of increased transmission rights, coming in 2027.
+Glendale can do a lot more to build our local resources, to power our city with local, clean, reliable energy.
+We do NOT need the proposed amount of gas.

 WHAT CAN I DO?